 The four Brookfield Academy campuses offer a Montessori-based day camp.
 The Montessori morning classroom will be a blend of individual, small and large group activities.
 Children can look forward to working with the Montessori classroom materials.

 Northville, Rochester, Shelby Township, Troy

-Camp sizes are limited to 12 students, and kids can choose from Lego robotics, stop-motion animation, Minecraft coding, video game design, computer programming and video production.
-Cost is $249 per student.
+Camp sizes are small, and kids can choose from Lego robotics, Minecraft coding, game design, computer programming and more.

 Franklin Athletic Club’s Lego Robotics Camp introduces kids to the basic methods used in building and coding robots.
 This camp encourages collaboration and problem-solving, culminating in a competition that places each team’s robots against one another.

 Find safety, fitness and fairy tale camps, too.

 This top tech camp has a rich array of STEM offerings for kids ages 7-19.
 It’s part of a national network of programs held on college campuses — locally, that includes the University of Michigan and Oakland University.